Salah and Mane draw blanks but Liverpool's 'Red Hurricane' blows Southampton away

 Jurgen Klopp’s side simply cannot stop scoring this season.
 That’s 39 in 13 Premier League games so far, and this was the 17th consecutive game in which they have scored two or more goals.

 We are used to this side breaking records, but still these numbers jar.
-Anfield, quite literally, has never known anything like this.
+Anfield has never known anything like this.

 Van Dijk is the 13th different Liverpool player to find the net this season, and the Reds now have the Premier League’s top three goalscorers.